Types of Degrees Environmental Technology Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Environmental Engineering Tech appeals to people across the globe.
-About 1.6% of those with this major are international students.
+Students from other countries are interested in Environmental Engineering Tech, too.
+About 3.3% of those with this major are international students.

 How Much Do Environmental Technology Majors Make?